bertreb/pimatic-gbridge/README.md

 In this release the SwitchActuator, DimmerActuator, ButtonsDevice, ShutterController, Milight (RGBWZone and FullColorZone) and HeatingThermostat based Pimatic devices are supported.
 When there's at least 1 device in the config, the dot will go present after a connection to gBridge and the mqtt server is made.

+#### Shutter
+For the Shutter device the auxiliary field is used to control a shutter via a shell script.
+The position of the shutter (the value) is added at the end of the script (with a space) before executing the script.
+A return value is used as actual shutter position.

 #### Milight
 For the Milight devices automatic configuration is not implemented.
 You need to configure the milight device in gBridge (with the traits 'OnOff', 'Brightness' and 'colorsettingrgb') and after that configure(add) the milight device in config of the gBridge device in Pimatic.
 The name you used for the Milight device in gBridge must by exactly the same as the name in pimatic gBridge!
 When you want to change the name of a Milight device you have to reinstall it in gBridge (because automatic configuration isn't supported)